LauraBraad/ComputerVision/meetings.md

 - YOLO: If we want to do data augmentation on the training data, and we now have used the yolo model, you have given, is this then possible?
 Can we change the weights??
 - We are mainly using the code you have provided, is this okay?
 We think our task is the comparison part...
 - Are there any guidlines for the length of the report?

+Notes:

+- Training, check darknet, use higher levels of yolo, https://github.com/WongKinYiu/yolov7
+    - pretrained models,
+    - small models, firstly
+    - yolo code, first download model, accuracy is the same.
+Further train it, first with pictures, and then after with our data augmentation.
+    - measure? model same, inference speed would be the same.
+Different methods would take more or less time.
+    - train on hole data set(coco), same procedure is correct.
+        - randomness
+        - downlaod already trained model
+        - retrain the model and confirm accuracy.
+        - train with the same procedure

+        - start experiment, remove data augmentation from the original
+        - then we should use different methods, one by one or more together, and train. (aplecation study)
+        - see results

+        - next step, reduce coco(subset)
+        - see what we can do with data augmentation, and see which methods works best.

+- metoder, kig på hvilke der er brugt meget nu her.

+- Data augmentation, during trainnig.
+Use it for test, he dont think so
+- GPU, brightspace see tutorial